bark-community/bark-trading-bot/README.md

 # BarkBOT

-BarkBOT is a Telegram trading bot designed to facilitate seamless and secure trading of BARK tokens on the Solana blockchain.
-With its user-friendly interface, advanced trading features, and robust security measures, BarkBOT offers a comprehensive trading experience for both novice and experienced traders.
+Bark**BOT** is a Telegram trading bot designed to facilitate seamless and secure trading of BARK tokens (BARK) and SOL on the Solana blockchain.
+With its user-friendly interface, advanced trading features, and robust security measures, Bark**BOT** offers a comprehensive trading experience for both novice and experienced traders.

-## Key Features:
+## Key Features

+1. **Jupiter Swap API Integration**: Leverage the Jupiter Swap API for optimal 2022-token swaps.
 1. **Automatic Buying**: Easily purchase BARK tokens by pasting the token address.
 2. **Referral Rewards**: Generate referral links and earn rewards from referred users.
 3. **PNL Tracking**: Monitor your profit and loss with detailed analytics.